openharmony/docs/en/application-dev/reference/apis/js-apis-webview.md

             }
             .type(ButtonType.Capsule)
             .onClick(() => {
-              //Load an HTTPS website and view the certificate information of the website. this.webviewCtl.loadUrl('https://www.example.com')
+              // Load an HTTPS website and view the certificate information of the website. this.webviewCtl.loadUrl('https://www.example.com')
             })
             .height(50)